ark-aces/aces-website/index.md

                         ACES Services
                     </h3>
                     <p>
-                        ACES Services create and excute Service Contracts, which can be anything from uploading a file to a storage blockchain,
+                        ACES Services create and execute Service Contracts, which can be anything from uploading a file to a storage blockchain,
                         performing value transfers, creating smart contracts, executing code on blockchain based computing platforms, or interacting with IoT hardware.